Last passage percolation in hierarchical environments: Introduction

 \subsection{Directed polymers in random environments}

 In this model the weights are rescaled by an inverse temperature parameter $\beta_n\approx n^{-\gamma}$ for some $\gamma\ge0$.
 The analogue of the last passage time is the \emph{free energy} which is the logarithm of the \emph{partition function}.
 The latter is the average over all directed paths $\pi$ of its Gibbs weight $e^{\beta_n \sum_{v\in\pi}X(v)}$.
 Thus choosing a small $\beta_n$ reduces the impact of the largest weights on the overall fluctuations of the polymer free energy.
 In the seminal work \cite{AKQIntermediateDisorderRegime2014}, for i.i.d. weights with a finite exponential moment, the authors established a scaling limit of the partition function, when $\beta_n = n^{-1/4}$, to the solution to the multiplicative stochastic heat equation whose logarithm is the Cole--Hopf solution to the KPZ equation (the authors also conjectured that the same result holds as long as the weights have finite sixth moment, which was later proved in \cite{DZHighTemperatureLimits2016}).
 The corresponding continuum polymer measure was constructed in \cite{AKQContinuumDirectedRandom2014}.
-Building a parallel theory for log-correlated or hierarchical fields seems to be a novel research direction which we plan to take up in the future. \\
+Building a parallel theory for log-correlated or hierarchical fields seems to be a novel research direction that will be explored in forthcoming work of the first two authors \cite{GG}. \\

 Not unrelated to this paper, there have also been interesting developments in the study of directed polymers in heavy-tailed environments.
 While we encourage the reader to consult the recent survey \cite{ZygDirectedPolymersRandom2024} for a more comprehensive review, we list a few lines of work here.
 In \cite{DZHighTemperatureLimits2016}, Dey and Zygouras extended the zero-temperature Flory argument (presented earlier in this introduction) to derive conjectural fluctuation exponents $(\chi,\xi)$ for every pair $(\al,\gamma)$. \cite{DZHighTemperatureLimits2016} also rigorously verified their predictions in the regime where $\al>\frac12$ and where $\gamma$ is tuned so that the polymer is diffusive (i.e. $\xi=\frac12$).
 Auffinger and Louidor \cite{ALDirectedPolymersRandom2011} treated the regime where $\al\in(0,2)$ and where $\gamma$ is tuned so that the polymer is fully delocalized (i.e. $\xi=1$), thus generalizing many of the results of \cite{HMHeavyTailsLastpassage2007} to positive temperature.
 Berger and Torri \cite{BTDirectedPolymersHeavytail2019} later established the full phase diagram for $\al\in(0,2)$, and actually discovered more phase transitions depending on logarithmic corrections to the inverse temperature $\beta_n$ (see also \cite{BTWNondirectedPolymersHeavytail2022} for analogous results for non-directed polymers).
 In a different direction, Berger and Lacoin \cite{BLScalingLimitDirected2021,BLContinuumDirectedPolymer2022} considered heavy-tailed environments for $\al\in(0,2)$, constructing continuum polymer models and proving convergence of pre-limiting discrete models (see also \cite{BCLStochasticHeatEquation2023} for a study of the multiplicative stochastic heat equation driven by L\'evy noise).